Facility Modeling & FATE Software

 • Thermophysical properties

-• Gas composition in terms of mole fractions
+• Gas composition in terms of mole fraction

 • Relative humidity of each region